Info for Authors – Social Media Guide

 Livestream

-In the same vein as a behind-the-scenes look into your life, readers love livestreams and stories because they showcase your personality!
 Experiment with live streaming to share what’s happening in your day-to-day life.
 All platforms have a form of livestreaming, but the best ones to use are Facebook and Instagram Live.

-Pro-tip: If you’re planning a livestream, please let your marketing manager know via direct messages on the social channel you’ll be using or make a post and tag us so we can help promote it.
+Pro tip: If you’re planning a livestream, please let your marketing manager know via direct messages on the social channel you’ll be using or make a post and tag us so we can help promote it.

 Not ready to broadcast live?
 No problem—there’s always Instagram Stories, which becomes increasingly popular each passing day.
 You can take snapshots and videos of your day and add captions/filters/stickers before sharing.
-You should also categorize your highlights into different categories, such as: behind-the-scenes, Q&A, events, etc.

 Don’t Be Afraid to Repurpose Content

-A lot of platforms let you simultaneously post across other social media platforms, but the use of that has become less popular in recent years.
-If you post something on one social media platform, consider whether you can cross-post it on another platform with tweaked messaging!
+A lot of platforms let you simultaneously post across other social media platforms, but this has become less popular in recent years.
+If you post something on one social media platform, consider whether you can repurpose it on another platform.
+But make sure to adjust toe style and messaging for each platform.

-Pro-tip: Asking other people for permission to repost their content with a credit to them as the creator is a great way to build relationships with readers, especially if you don’t have the time or means to go “all out bookstagram” by creating tons of original content.
-User-generated content is very popular right now!
-The best practice is to DM (direct message) the creator and ask for their permission to share their post on your account with a credit to them in the post.
+Pro tip: Asking other people for permission to repost their content with a credit to them as the creator is a great way to build relationships with readers, especially if you don’t have the time or means to create lots of original content.
+User-generated content is very popular right now.
+The best practice is to DM (direct message) the creator and ask for permission to share their post on your account with a credit to them in the post.

-Keep it Classy
+Keep It Classy

 Keep in mind that nothing you post on social media is truly private.
 As a rule of thumb, if you wouldn’t say it on broadcast TV or to an individual’s face, it’s probably not a good idea to post it on social media.

-Pro-tip: don’t engage with trolls—best to avoid them!
+Pro tip: Don’t engage with trolls—best to avoid them!

 Keep Your Profile Up-to-Date

-New author photo?
-Have new books coming out?
-Like french fries?
-Keep your profile picture, cover photo, and bio all up to date so that any visitor can see what you want them to know as soon as they get on your profile.
+Keep your profile picture, cover photo, and bio up to date so that any visitor can see what you want them to know as soon as they get on your profile.
 Update cover photos across all social media platforms, where relevant, to include elements of your book cover.
 Your marketing team has an image available for you to use.
-Update your profile pictures across all social media platforms with a high-res version of your author photo.

 Let’s Be Friends on Social